We encourage you to consider the field of social work, and we welcome your application for admission.

 Application Review Schedule

 We review applications as they are received.
-However, if you are a Fall applicant, we encourage you to apply by November 1st.
-If you are a Spring applicant, please apply by March 1.
+However, if you are a Fall applicant, the deadline is November 1st.
+If you are a Spring applicant, the deadline is March 1st.

 Notification of Admission

 A formal letter of acceptance or rejection will be sent to you prior to registration for the upcoming semester.
 You may be called to interview with members of the BSW Admissions Committee, and you will receive a formal letter of acceptance or rejection shortly after the interview process.

 Upon being accepted into the major, you are required to complete an academic plan with an advisor in the Greenspun Student Advising Center.
 The academic plan must be completed within three weeks of notification of acceptance to the program.
 Failure to do so may result in forfeiting your acceptance to the social work major.
 This forfeiture does not preclude you from submitting a subsequent application to the School of Social Work.

 - Affirmative action: Our program subscribes to and supports the university’s affirmative action policy.